dlorch/reverse-linked-list/distributed-algorithms/README.md

 Distributed Algorithms
 ======================

-This repository contains my solutions for challenges on distributed algorithms.
+This repository contains my solutions for challenges on [distributed algorithms].

 Build and run programs using: